Protocol Specification

 4.5 Privacy Architecture

 A participant's identity is known to the protocol.
-It is never disclosed to any external party — not to governments, not to courts, not to partners.
+It is never disclosed to any external party - not to governments, not to courts, not to partners.
 When a court issues an instruction, GX executes it without revealing who the participant is.
 The trade-off is explicit: GX knows who you are, and no one else does.
+Where partners need to confirm something about a participant, the reference implementation issues signed attestations anchored to a per-partner pseudonym, with the participant's explicit consent, and revokes the partner's access the moment that consent is withdrawn.

 This contrasts with Bitcoin, where pseudonymous on-chain privacy is largely illusory - the moment Bitcoin is deposited on a regulated exchange, the participant's identity is linked to their holdings.
 It also contrasts with CBDCs, which are explicitly designed for government surveillance of transactions.